 In public life, Mike was elected to the GLC/ILEA in 1985 and then represented Prince’s Ward on Lambeth Council from 1990 to 2002, where he was joint council leader for four years.
-He then served as an elected member of the London Assembly from 2002 to 2012, also leading the Liberal Democrat group.
+He served as an elected member of the London Assembly from 2002 to 2012, also leading the Liberal Democrat group.
 He was appointed by Mayor Livingstone and reappointed by Mayor Johnson to the London Sustainable Development Commission.
 He chaired the Assembly’s Economic and Social Development Committee, and was also a member of the Commission for Racial Equality London board.

 In demand as a speaker and sustainability specialist, Mike was a judge for the National Business Awards’ corporate citizenship award, for IR Magazine’s best annual report award, for the Charities Aid Foundation Company of the Year and on the IPPR public involvement awards panel.
 He was named by the Evening Standard newspaper as one of the 1000 most influential Londoners for his work on the environment.

 Mike graduated from Durham University with an honours degree in economic history and economics.
 After qualifying as an accountant with KPMG, he worked in Parliament as a researcher and speech writer and then became a director of the national charity, Action Resource Centre.
-He has lived in south London all his life and is married with one son and two daughters.
+He has lived in south London all his life.